 We are required to comply with applicable anti-money laundering ("AML"), anti-terrorism, anti-bribery and corruption, sanctions and other laws and regulations applicable to us.
-These laws and regulations require us, among other things, to conduct full customer due diligence (including sanctions and politically-exposed person screening), keep our customer, account and transaction information up to date and have implemented effective financial crime policies and procedures detailing what is required from those responsible.
+These laws and regulations require us, among other things, to conduct full customer due diligence (including sanctions and politically-exposed person screening), keep our customer, account and transaction information up to date and have implemented financial crime policies and procedures detailing what is required from those responsible.
 We are also required to conduct AML training for our employees and to report suspicious transactions and activity to appropriate law enforcement following full investigation by our AML team.

 Financial crime has become the subject of enhanced regulatory scrutiny and supervision by regulators globally.
-AML, anti-bribery and corruption and sanctions laws and regulations are increasingly complex and detailed and have become the subject of enhanced regulatory supervision, requiring improved systems, sophisticated monitoring and skilled compliance personnel.
+AML, anti-bribery and corruption and sanctions laws and regulations are increasingly complex and detailed.
+Compliance with these laws and regulations requires automated systems, sophisticated monitoring and skilled compliance personnel.

 We have developed policies and procedures aimed at detecting and preventing the use of our banking network for money laundering and other financial crime related activities.
+However, emerging technologies, such as cryptocurrencies and blockchain, could limit our ability to track the movement of funds.
+Our ability to comply with the legal requirements depends on our ability to improve detection and reporting capabilities and reduce variation in control processes and oversight accountability.
 These require implementation and embedding within our business effective controls and monitoring, which in turn requires on-going changes to systems and operational activities.
 Financial crime is continually evolving and, as noted is subject to increasingly stringent regulatory oversight and focus.
 This requires proactive and adaptable responses from us so that we are able to deter threats and criminality effectively.
 Even known threats can never be fully eliminated, and there will be instances where we may be used by other parties to engage in money laundering and other illegal or improper activities.
 In addition, we rely heavily on our employees to assist us by spotting such activities and reporting them, and our employees have varying degrees of experience in recognizing criminal tactics and understanding the level of sophistication of criminal organizations.
 Where we outsource any of our customer due diligence, customer screening or anti financial crime operations, we remain responsible and accountable for full compliance and any breaches.
-If we are unable to apply the necessary scrutiny and oversight, there remains a risk of regulatory breach.
+If we are unable to apply the necessary scrutiny and oversight of third parties to whom we outsource certain tasks and processes, there remains a risk of regulatory breach.